-Purple highlights are a new, funky way to vamp up any punk princess’ look instantly!
-With bright, ultraviolet hues, you’ll definitely have fun creating a modern and sexy color melt for your locks.
+Purple highlights are a new, fun way to instantly vamp up any punk princess’ look!
+With bright, ultraviolet hues, you’ll have fun creating a modern and sexy color melt for your locks.

-According to Carly Roe, an expert hair colorist in Carlsbad California, “placing pastel hair color over any color will not stick.
-Your hair needs to be very very pale yellow, to begin with.
+According to Carly Roe, an expert hair colorist in Carlsbad, California, “Placing pastel hair color over any color will not stick.
+Your hair needs to be very, very pale yellow, to begin with.
 Think of it as a hair painting canvas.
-If you put light lavender paint over a black canvas, it won’t show as much as what you put on a white canvas.
+Putting light lavender paint over a black canvas won’t show as much as what you put on a white canvas.
 Same with hair color.
-So, if you aren’t naturally blonde, you will need to consult with your colorist if your hair can handle going as light as necessary to get .”
+So, if you aren’t naturally blonde, you will need to consult your colorist to see if your hair can handle going as light as necessary.”

 Warm skin complexions work amazingly with purples with more of a red hint, while cool tones pair with bluish-purple shades.